Academic and Research

-I am a PhD student at Princeton advised by Ryan P. Adams.
-I have broad interests across the computing stack; spanning algorithms (primarily scientific and numeric computing), compilers and language design, computer architecture, microarchitecture, and hardware design (both conventional CMOS digital systems and experimental paradigms like photonics and analog computing).
-I'm also intrigued by related areas like control engineering, signal processing, robotics, and communication.
+I'm a PhD student at Princeton advised by Ryan Adams.
+My research is at the intersection of machine learning and scientific computing/computational engineering.
+I have broad interests across the stack; spanning algorithms (primarily scientific computing and optimization), compilers, architecture, microarchitecture, and hardware design (both conventional CMOS digital systems and experimental paradigms like photonics and analog computing).

 I did my BS in Mathematics at Harvey Mudd College with Jon Jacobsen, with a minor in philosophy.

 In summer 2022 I interned at Arm with Paul Whatmough and Chu Zhou working on hardware-software codesign for compression on neural processing units (NPUs), resulting in a patent application and a custom internal library written in C++ with CPython bindings.